undomained/teds/teds/Readme_KNMI.md

 ### Creation of input files that come from outside the E2E processor (like ckd and binning table)
 #### Creating binning table
+Stand alone:
+`python ckd/create_binning_table.py ckd/binning.yaml`

+As part of E2E:
-`python CKD/create_binning_table.py`
+`python run_E2E.py ../cfg/nitro/full_config.yaml bin`

 #### Creating CKD file
 **nitro**
+Stand alone:
-`python CKD/ckd_generation/ckd_generator_nitro.py`, creates ckd_nitro.nc in CKD directory.
+`python ckd/ckd_generation/ckd_generator_nitro.py`, creates ckd_nitro.nc in CKD directory.
 A custom `config.yaml` can be added as an argument, otherwise the ckd_nitro.yaml in the ckd_generation directory is used.
-More detailed information about the generator can be found in `CKD/ckd_generation/readme.md`.
+More detailed information about the generator can be found in `ckd/ckd_generation/readme.md`.

+As part of E2E:
+`python run_E2E.py ../cfg/nitro/full_config.yaml ckd`

 ### DISAMAR radiative transfer
 The Nitro SGM makes use of the KNMI DISAMAR software suite.
 This code is open source and available on https://gitlab.com/KNMI-OSS/disamar.
 See the DISAMAR readme for compiling instructions or run the provided building script in `sgm/build_disamar.sh`.
 The DISAMAR executable path has to be set in the Nitro configuration yaml file.